10 Top Tips To Make Travel With Kids Easy (By A Travel Family)

 5. Be prepared for your flight

 Going on road trips with kids is easy because you can pretty much pack as much as you want (although maybe not the kitchen sink)!
 Joking aside, we love road trips (good news because we recently bought a VW campervan!) and our campervan essentials list is pretty long.

-Our best advice is to pack a separate back with the essentials and keep it to hand during the flight.
+Our best advice for flying with kids is to pack a separate back with the essentials and keep it to hand during the flight.
 This means that it needs to be small enough to store under the seat infront of you.

 You don’t want to be trying to locate a spare change of clothing after a spillage, especially on a busy flight when the flight attendant has stored your bag way down the other end of the plane.

 Read more on flying with a baby here.

 During our backpacking days we loved the freedom of not having any fixed plans.
 If we liked a place, we would stay longer and vice versa.
 Whilst that freedom is still possible when travelling with children, it is better to plan ahead (and have a back up plan).

 When backpacking as a couple we could arrive late at night in a place and wander around to find accommodation.
 This is just not convenient with kids and we prefer to have our accommodation booked in advance of arrival.